For Institutional Partners

 A partnership that helps your agency do more for every client.

 HUD-approved housing counseling agencies are required by regulation to maintain working relationships with community resources that can address client needs the agency cannot meet directly.
-Serv Inc. fills the specific gap your agency is most likely to encounter: homeowners whose servicer has committed a regulatory violation that no amount of counseling alone can fix.
+Serv Inc. fills the specific gap your agency is most likely to encounter: homeowners whose servicer conduct may not hold up under the governing statutes, a question no amount of counseling alone can resolve.

 Benefit 01